KaleyraVideo/VideoiOSSDK/README.md

 ## Sample apps

-You can find several sample apps showing you the BandyerSDK capabilities and features at the links below:
+You can find several sample apps showing you the Kaleyra Video SDK capabilities and features at the links below:

 - [Objective-C samples][objective-c-samples]
 - [Swift samples][swift-samples]